endersonO/node-challenger/README.md

 This project brings you a docker file to build postgres database including Pgadmin to connect, if you already have a postgress database, you don't need to build it.

+## Documentation

+Docs made using swagger-docs you will find in '/api-docs/' URL before started the project

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install.